Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experiments

 \subsection{Math problem-solving: partially-relational sequence-to-sequence tasks}

-The object-sorting experiments in the previous section are ``purely relational'' in the sense that the set of pairwise $\prec$ relations is a sufficient statistic for solving the task.
-In a general sequence-to-sequence task, there may not be a relation which is a sufficient statistic.
+The object-sorting experiments in the previous section are ``purely relational'' in the sense that the set of pairwise $\prec$ order relations is a sufficient statistic for solving the task.
+In a general sequence-to-sequence task, however, there may not be a relation that is a sufficient statistic.
 Nonetheless, relational reasoning may still be crucial for solving the task, and the enhanced relational reasoning capabilities of the Abstractor may enable performance improvements.
-The ``partially-relational'' architectures described in~\Cref{sec:abstractor_architectures} enable a branch of the model to focus on relational reasoning while maintaining a connection to object-level attributes.
-In this section, we evaluate an Abstractor model using architecture (d) of~\Cref{fig:abstractor_architectures} on a set of math problem-solving tasks based on the dataset proposed in~\citep{saxtonAnalyzingMathematicalReasoning2019}.
+The ``partially-relational'' architectures described in~\Cref{sec:abstractor_architectures} enable a branch of the model to focus on relational reasoning while another branch performs general processing involving object-level attributes.
+In this section, we evaluate such an Abstractor model (using architecture (d) of~\Cref{fig:abstractor_architectures}) on a set of math problem-solving tasks based on the dataset proposed by~\citet{saxtonAnalyzingMathematicalReasoning2019}.

-The dataset consists of several math problem-solving tasks, with each task having a dataset of question-answer pairs.
+The dataset consists of several math problem-solving tasks, with each task having a set of question-answer pairs.
 The tasks include solving equations, expanding products of polynomials, differentiating functions, predicting the next term in a sequence, etc. A sample of question-answer pairs is displayed in~\Cref{fig:math_dataset}.
 The overall dataset contains $2 \times 10^6$ training examples and $10^4$ validation examples per task.
 Questions have a maximum length of 160 characters and answers have a maximum length of 30 characters.
-We use character-level encoding with a common alphabet of size $95$ (including upper/lower case characters, digits, and punctuation).
-Each question and answer is tokenized and padded with the null character.
+We use character-level encoding with a common alphabet of size $95$ (including upper/lower case characters, digits, punctuation, and special start/end/pad tokens).